app-icon

 Top 10 Best Dribbler in the World

-There are a host of the best dribblers in football history.
-Therefore, to determine our list of who is the best dribbler in the world, we have considered a few ranking factors to rank these players based on: the factors are listed below:
+There are a host of the best dribblers of all time, and to determine who is the best dribbler in the world of all time, we have considered a few ranking factors to rank these players based on: the factors are listed below in detail:

-• Impact of Dribbling: The first factor that was considered while ranking the best dribbler in football is their impact with dribbling in crucial games.
+• Impact of Dribbling: The first factor that was considered when ranking the best dribblers of all time is their impact with dribbling in crucial games.
 Players who used dribbling to create a spark in crunch games were prioritised on our list.

 • Style & Creativity: Unique dribbling techniques with style and technique, including signature moves like the “Cruyff turn” or “elastico,” and the ability to entertain the fans and leave them speechless with their flair.

-• Longevity & Consistency: Maintaining elite dribbling skills over a long career, consistently outwitting defenders across seasons for both club and country, was a significant factor.
+• Longevity & Consistency: Maintaining elite dribbling skills throughout a long career, consistently outwitting defenders across seasons for both club and country, is a significant factor.

-• Career Stats & Competition: Their stats, like career goals and assists, were considered while ranking these players and determining who is the best dribbler in football of all time.
-Along with performing against top defenders in top leagues or international tournaments carries more weight and gives an edge while ranking the players on our list.
+• Career Stats & Competition: Their stats, like career goals and assists, were considered while ranking these players and determining who is the best dribbler in the world of all time.
+Along with performing against top defenders in top leagues or international tournaments carries more weight while ranking the players on our list.

-Who is the Best Dribbler in Football of All Time?
+Who are the Best Dribblers in Football History?

-Some might not agree that Garrincha was the best dribbler in football history.
-But remember, he was called “The King of the Dribble.”
-Even with physical problems, he could make any defender look foolish.
-Here are our top 10 picks for the best dribblers of all time.
+Some might not agree that Brazil icon Garrincha is topping the chats, but remember, he was called “The King of the Dribble.”
+Even with physical problems, the Brazilian could make any defender look foolish with his movements down the flanks.
+Let's get into a brief of these greatest dribblers in football history.

 10. Eden Hazard (2007-2023)

-The Belgian icon, Eden Hazard is regarded as one of the best wingers in Premier League history.
-Eden Hazard was one of the best dribblers of the 2010s and hit his peak with Chelsea.
-He wasn’t flashy like some others on this list, but he was incredibly effective at beating defenders and gliding past packed spaces with his footwork.
-At Stamford Bridge, he was simply unstoppable.
+The Belgian icon Eden Hazard is globally regarded as one of the best wingers in Premier League history.
+He was one of the best dribblers of the 2010s and hit his peak with the London club Chelsea.
+Hazard wasn’t flashy like some others on this list, but he was incredibly effective at beating defenders and gliding past packed spaces with his footwork.
+At Stamford Bridge, he was simply unstoppable with the ball on his feet and space on the flanks.

-The former Chelsea forward had a low centre of gravity, which made him hard to tackle and catch.
-He could change direction without losing speed.
-Defenders bounced off him like he was made of rubber.
+The former Chelsea icon had a low centre of gravity and could change direction without losing speed, which made him hard to tackle and catch for the defenders who bounced off him like he was made of rubber.
 However, his move to Real Madrid didn’t work out due to a series of injuries.
-But at his peak with Chelsea, he was unplayable.
-He led them to two Premier League titles.
-He announced his retirement in 2023 after the FIFA World Cup.
+But at his peak with Chelsea, Eden led the Blues to claim two Premier League titles, and he announced his retirement in 2023 after the 2022 FIFA World Cup.

 Eden Hazard Career Stats